sarangian/gabtk/README.md

 						Default: lr

  	--cleanFastq-min-GC		float   Discard reads with GC content below this.
   					Default: min_gc=0.0

  	--cleanFastq-max-GC		float 	Discard reads with GC content below this.
   					Default: max_gc=1.0

  	--cleanFastq-kmer-length	int     Kmer length used for finding contaminants.
   					Default: kmer=13

  	--cleanFastq-trim-front	int     Number of bases to be trimmed in front for read.
   					Default: 0

  	--cleanFastq-trim-tail 	int     trimming how many bases from the end of read.
   					Default: 0

  	--cleanFastq-max-n		int 	Maximum number of Ns after trimming
 					If non-negative, reads with more Ns than this (after trimming) will be discarded.
 					Default: -1

  	--cleanFastq-trim-quality  	int     Average quality below which to trim region
   					Default: 6

  	--cleanFastq-min-length    	int     Reads shorter than min_length will be discarded
   					Default: 40

 	 --cleanFastq-min-average-quality	int 	Reads with average quality (after trimming) below this will be discarded
   						Default: 10

 	 --cleanFastq-min-base-quality 		int 	Reads with any base below this quality (after trimming) will be discarded
   						Default: 0
- --cleanFastq-long-read-min-length	int	This parameter is specific for long read (pacbio / nanopore )only
-						seq_platforms='pac or ont'].
+	 --cleanFastq-long-read-min-length	int	This parameter is specific for long read (pacbio / nanopore )only seq_platforms='pac or ont'].
 						Reads shorter than min_length will be discarded.
 						Default: long_read_min_length=1000

 	 --cleanFastq-long-read-mean-quality   int  	This parameter is specific for long read only.
 							The mean quality is the mean read identity as indicated by the Phred quality scores.
 Example: example, consider a read where all the fastq quality characters are +.
-The qscores for each base are 10 which equates to a 90 percentage chance of being correct.
+The qscores for each base are 10 							whichequates to a 90 percentage chance of being correct.
 This read would then have a mean quality score of 							   90.
 Read mean qualities are converted to a z-score and scaled to the range 0-100 to make the mean qality 							   score.
 This means  that the read with the worst mean quality in the input set will get a mean quality score 							      of 0 and the read with the best mean quality will get a mean quality score of 100.
 Default:
 							meanQ=80

  	--cleanFastq-long-read-keep-percent   int  	This parameter is specific for long read only.
   							The percentage of the best reads to be retained.
   							Default: keep_percent=90
 	 --local-scheduler